pinobatch/nrom-template/README.md

 1. Visit [Python home page].
 2. Under Downloads, click Windows.
-3. Scroll down to Python 3.6.2 - 2017-07-17 (or whatever the latest
+3. Scroll down to Python 3.8.2 - 2020-02-24 (or whatever the latest
-   3.x release is), then under that, click Windows x86 executable installer.
+   3.x release is), then under that, click Windows x86-64 executable installer.
+(If you use 32-bit Windows, use the Windows x86 executable installer instead.)
-4. In your web browser's downloads folder, run the downloaded installer, whose name should resemble `python-3.6.2.exe`.
+4. In your web browser's downloads folder, run the downloaded installer, whose name should resemble `python-3.8.2-amd64.exe`.
 5. Follow the prompts through the installer wizard.

 Python's installer also puts `py.exe` into `Path` for you.